One of the greatest musical experiences of my life took place in the least likely location.

 But nothing can beat that deafening, exhilarating performance in a smoky canteen many years ago.
 And that’s what keeps bringing me back.

-The next International Bagpipe Festival, or Mezinárodní dudácký festival in Czech, will take place on August 20-23, 2020.
+The next International Bagpipe Festival, or Mezinárodní dudácký festival in Czech, will take place on August 25-28, 2022.
+The 2020 festival was cancelled due to Covid-19.
 Go to en.dudackyfestival.cz for more information.